 I sauntered up to our famous reception desk.
 That desk was a common topic of conversation in our office.
 Nobody could guess what obscene amount of money it had cost; the size of a small car, crafted from faux marble, shaped like the hull of a yacht, along the front, Grant & Woodson, carved in huge letters that glowed in our trademark blue and purple.

 We all loved Sienna.
-Chocolate thought she was quite the beaut, though my first impression was of a more girl-next-door type charm, plain-faced, but with pretty eyes and long straight brunette hair that never changed much from day to day.
+Chocolate thought she was quite the beauty, though my first impression was she had a more girl-next-door type charm, plain-faced, but with pretty eyes and long straight brunette hair that never changed much from day to day.
 Barely out of high school, but confident, and laid back, we appreciated that she knew a lot of our business but minded her own, most of the time.
 Sometimes a girl would pop into reception to drop something off, or meet one of the boys for lunch, and we’d call Sienna up and ask “Was she cute?
 How’d she look?”
 But she would just laugh innocently, or mockingly, and say she didn’t quite see, and we knew what that meant and didn’t bother asking a second time.

 Sienna and I became rather close as friends, or at least close by office standards, mostly because after morning teas, toilet breaks, lunches, going to the mail room, the way back to my desk was always past reception, and of course it was always more fun to stop and talk to her rather than go back to work.
 We never had anything important to talk about; just what she was having for lunch, or whether she tried Margot’s tarts that morning, or if she watched X Factor the night before.
 And while she didn’t spread gossip a lot, if there were something juicy about a west sider, she’d often let me in on it.
 “One of Alex’s clients just stormed out,” or “Paul’s wife came in this morning, looking pissed.”
 She was an east sider at heart.